websiteinspiration/bugsplat.rb/entries/mail-rep.md

 ## Who is this for?

-Mail Auth is for you if you rely on email to put a roof over your and your employees' heads. *Better email deliverability* means more email hitting inboxes which directly leads to *more revenue*.
+Mail Rep is for you if you rely on email to put a roof over your and your employees' heads. *Better email deliverability* means more email hitting inboxes which directly leads to *more revenue*.

-## What DNS services does Mail Auth work with?
+## What DNS services does Mail Rep work with?

-Mail Auth works with any DNS service.
+Mail Rep works with any DNS service.
 When we start the process I'll share a spreadsheet with you that has all of the DNS records for you to install and I'll update the spreadsheet as we refine the records every week.

 ## How much will I need to be involved?

 After you fill out and return the intake form I take over and manage the whole process for you.
 Every week I'll send you an email with fresh stats and possibly some questions about unknown email senders.
 I may also ask you to go to your email senders' website's and fill out some forms.
-Responding to those questions and filling out the forms promptly is critical to moving forward with the Mail Auth process and refining your deliverability records.
+Responding to those questions and filling out the forms promptly is critical to moving forward with the Mail Rep process and refining your deliverability records.

 ## What about Mailchimp and Infusionsoft and ...?

-Mail Auth works along side your existing mail delivery services to make sure everything is configured correctly so your emails reach your customers' inboxes.
+Mail Rep works along side your existing mail delivery services to make sure everything is configured correctly so your emails reach your customers' inboxes.

 ## Who are you?